iTURTL3/discord-client-api/nodejs/README.md

 # Discord Client API
-Discord Client API works by requiring the script in your NodeJS files then calling its functions.
+Discord Client API works by requiring the script in your NodeJS file then calling its functions.

 ## Getting Started
 Require the api.js file and create an instance of the API like the following example: